WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 :::details
 ### Transaction Fees

-The sender of a transaction includes a fee to the network for processing the requested transaction.
+A transaction includes a fee to the network for processing the requested transaction.
 Most transactions require a minimum fee.
 Read more: [What fee should I select?](/FAQ/FAQ-UseWasabi.md#what-fee-should-i-select)
 :::